gleam-lang/website/cheatsheets/gleam-for-go-users.md

 ### Tuples

-Tuples are very useful in Gleam as they're the only collection data type that allows mixed types in the collection.
+Tuples are very useful in Gleam as they're a fixed-length collection data type that allows mixed types in the collection without naming the fields.

 #### Go